munificent/craftinginterpreters/book/optimization.md

 or literary criticism than any sort of clear answer.

-Regardless of what the Good Spec says, just about every compiler under the sun permits it, so relying on it is, at worse, a minor sin.
+Regardless of what the Good Spec says, just about every compiler under the sun permits type punning through unions, so relying on it is, at worse, a minor sin.

 </aside>